vitaminjs/vitamin/README.md

 ### Defining relations

 #### One to One

-Let's define a relation one to one between `User` model and `Phone` model
+Let's define a relation one to one between `Person` model and `Phone` model
 ```js
 var Phone = Model.extend({